Learn how to make the best sensory bins that entertain and teach your child, and to facilitate creative thinking and fine-motor development.

 Hear me out.

-First of all, if you’re worried about the mess, a plastic tablecloth, or a bed sheet placed under the bin will keep the mess a minimum.
-You can just tip any spills back into the bin when your child has finished playing.
-Or take the bin to the deck, porch or yard where messes won’t matter.
+First of all, if you’re worried about the mess, put a tablecloth, sheet or towel under the bin.
+That way, you can tip spills back into the bin when your child finishes playing.
+Alternatively, your kid can play with their sensory bin outdoors where messes won’t matter.

-Secondly, with clear instruction (telling your child how the bin is to be used, and not abused) and supervision (especially if your child is still at an age when they put things in their mouth), you’ll find that the joy and the developmental benefits (both physical and educational) that a sensory bin provides will outweigh any mess.
+Secondly, give your child clear instructions for playing with the bin.
+Explain that the contents are not to be eaten or tossed around.
+Supervise the play to ensure things don’t get out of hand, and you’ll find that the joy and the developmental benefits that a sensory bin provides will outweigh any mess.
 Well… okay, maybe there was that time that the 3 year old climbed into the bin of shaving cream, and slathered her entire body in soft, fluffy foam, but we were outside, so mess wasn’t an issue.
-And truthfully, I’d kind of anticipated it would happen because that kid REALLY gets into sensory play.
-Literally.
+And truthfully, I had anticipated it would happen because that she REALLY gets into sensory play.
+No pun intended.

-A great sensory bin is like a fascinating world of discovery in a box that encourages open-ended play, and provides many opportunities for experimenting and learning.
+A great sensory bin is like a world of discovery in a box.
+It encourages open-ended play and provides endless opportunities for experimenting and learning.

 Today, I’m sharing some tips and suggestions, and some examples of our favourite bins to help you create the very best sensory bins for your children and students.